saltybun/salt/SALT.md

 s o PROJECT/BUNDLE
 ```

+### Bundles

+A Bundle is a collection of salt projects.

 ### Contributing

 #### Interface Flow

 There is a internal flow which is executed whenever you invoke the `salt` command.

 We use the `markdown` crate to tokenize the `SALT.md` file.
 Once the tokenization is done, we get a list of `Block` which are collection of markdown blocks.

-The salt parser is capable of converting the `Vev<markdown::Block>` into what's called a `salt::MDBundle`.
-The `salt::MDBundle` is internal representation of Salt Bundle in Markdown form.
-Hence the name, `salt::MDBundle`.
+The salt parser is capable of converting the `Vec<markdown::Block>` into what's called a `salt::ProjectDefinition`.
+The `salt::ProjectDefinition` is internal representation of Salt Project in Markdown form.
+Hence the name, `salt::ProjectDefinition`.

 #### Doc Flow

-If you want commands to be run through the CLI `salt::MDBundle` is the final representation.
-But if you want to view your bundle as a document, the `salt::MDBundle` is converted into `salt::Doc`.
+If you want commands to be run through the CLI `salt::ProjectDefinition` is the final representation.
+But if you want to view your project as a document, the `salt::ProjectDefinition` is converted into `salt::Doc`.
 This is where `markdown::Blocks` are converted to proper HTML representation of themselves.

 The custom parsing helps us to create `salt::Doc` which is then passed to `salt.hbs` which is the salt doc template, and final HTML is rendered by handlebars templating engine.